SAVE THE DATE!

-One graduate credit will be offered to 2-day conference participants through Alverno College at a fee of $120.
-A course description and registration form will be emailed to interested parties upon request.
+One graduate credit will be offered to 1-day conference participants through Alverno College at a fee of $130.
+Click here to see Course Description and registration form.

 Contact the Institute for Educational Outreach at Institute@alverno.edu or 414-382-6087 for more information.